cbrennanpoole/Qualitative-Self/README.md

     - Basic grammar, and
     - Technical writing skills.
 29. Assist in development and presentation of SES-related training topics.
-`
-technical writer
+`technical writer
 `<br>
 30. Assist implementation of safety programs and/or procedures for new line installations.
     - i.e. in electrix
 31. Work with Maintenance Department to track completion of safety work orders.
 32. Work up to ~12~ make that 16 - 20 hours, overtime, and weekends to meet the business requirements.
-`
-cost objectives
+`cost objectives
 `<br>
     - Ensure all tasks are performed toward achieving the safety, quality, and service.
     - Demonstrate good attendance in accordance with plant attendance guidelines. • Self starter, ability to work with limited direction.
 33. Ability to present topics to small and large groups of people.
 34. Attend SES Committee Meetings.
 35. Demonstrated ability.
-More than qualified to facilitate ` team-based problem-solving
+`More than qualified to facilitate team-based problem-solving `<br>
-`<br>
     - Advanced Risk Assessment,
     - Incident Investigation and
     - Five Why methodology.
-36. Lead Gemba events and work on root cause analysis.
+36. Lead Gemba events.
+`work on root cause analysis.
+`<br>
 37. First-Aid and
 `CPR trained
 `<br>